vert-x/mod-mongo-persistor/README.md

 This module allows data to be saved, retrieved, searched for, and deleted in a MongoDB instance.
 MongoDB is a great match for persisting vert.x data since it natively handles JSON (BSON) documents.
 To use this module you must have a MongoDB instance running on your network.

-This is a worker module and must be started as a worker verticle.
+This is a multi-threaded worker module.

 ## Dependencies